newcleo-dev-team/lbh15/docs/source/learn_more.rst

 The choice of the above default correlations has been driven by what recommended in :cite:`Agency2015` and by the temperature ranges.
-In particular, since most of the liquid lead applications are working at low temperatures, the correlations are preferred whose validity ranges are related to the lowest available temperature values and whose extension is the widest available.
+In particular, since most of the liquid lead applications are working at low temperatures, the correlations are preferred whose validity ranges are related to the lowest available temperature values and whose applicability is the widest available.

 The user is invited to check the ranges of validity of the correlations she/he is using to make sure they match with the specific application requirements.
 In case other correlations are needed that are different from the ones already implemented in *lbh15*, please see